 Member of Patient Information Forum, the UK’s membership organisation and network for people working in, and involved with, healthcare information and support

-Reviewer for the British Medical Association’s Patient Information Awards
+Reviewer and Judge for the British Medical Association’s Patient Information Awards

 Memberships and professional status include: